 The Pandaren have a place in Warcraft lore, sure.
 They didn’t exactly come out of nowhere.
-But an entire Asian themed expansion centered around these portly panda people?
-Prior to release, it was tough to get a read on whether Pandaria would be incredible or painfully awkward.
+But an entire Asian-themed expansion centered around these portly panda people?
+Before release, it was tough to get a read on whether Pandaria would be incredible or painfully awkward.

-Right out of the gate, it’s clear how much love and care Blizzard put into justifying the existence of their sentient race of pandas.
-The Pandaren were an unexpectedly perfect addition to the World of Warcraft, and their starting zone is still some of the best art and quest work to date.
+Right out of the gate, it’s clear how much love and care Blizzard put into justifying the existence of Pandaren.
+They’re an unexpectedly perfect addition to the World of Warcraft, and their starting zone is still some of the best art and quest work to date.
 Making the Pandaren the first “faction neutral” race was also a genius move, opening up the floodgates for panda player characters without feeling like you were leaving either the Alliance or Horde behind to do so.
-The content drops were decent, and the story was passable; a return to form from the middling Cataclysm.
+The content drops were decent, and the story was passable — a return to form from the middling Cataclysm.
 The Monk was also an excellent addition, proving to be a versatile, multi-purpose class reminiscent of Druid.
 In short, Pandaria was about playing the WoW you wanted to.
 Forget the haters.

 2. Legion (2016)